Property Management Blog

 1. An Early Termination Clause

-Having an early termination policy in a lease can help save both the landlord and their tenant from all the complicated process that comes with finding a new tenant.
+Having an early termination policy in a lease can help save both the property owners and their tenants from all the complicated process that comes with finding a new tenant.
 As such, consider having the clause in your lease from the get-go.

 When writing the early termination clause in your lease, make sure to address the following things if tenant breaks the lease: